PeterKarlser/hwreversing/Grandstream_HT814/README.md

                       *[--sed-command SED_COMMAND]*
                       *[--conversion-command CONVERSION_COMMAND]*

-This script is compatible with Debial based Linux systems, it has been written to extract the firmware of a Grandstream HT814 via serial console.
+This script is compatible with Debian based Linux systems, it has been written to extract the firmware of a Grandstream HT814 via serial console.

 Once the script has been executed, the device can be plugged in and everything is done automatically from there.
 It uses U-Boot `md` to dump the firmware once it has been read into memory  with `qspi`.
 Once the firmware has been dumped in a text file, a subprocess executes a `sed` command to strip off the memory addresses and ASCII data from the file, leaving only 8 bits hex characters.
 Finally the file is converted to binary with the reverse option of `xdd`.